Testing Accommodations checklist

 The fact that an applicant was unable to get an appointment with his/her specialist before the final filing deadline is not grounds for consideration as an emergency petition.

-Applicants who are unsuccessful on an examination and wish to have the same accommodations extended to another administration of the examination must indicate during the exam application process that they want the same testing accommodations as previously granted and choose a testing accommodations test center.
+Applicants who are unsuccessful on an examination and wish to have the same accommodations extended to another administration of the examination must indicate during the exam application process that they want the same testing accommodations as previously granted.
+You will not be able to select a testing accommodation test center when you register for an examination.
+You will be assigned to a testing accommodation test center once your request for testing accommodations is processed.
+Once that reassignment is made, if you need to change your testing accommodations test center location, you may submit a request on-line in the applicant community.
 It is not necessary to resubmit supporting documentation that was submitted with a previous request, provided the applicant took an examination within the preceding five years and:

 If there is any change in the accommodations requested, a new petition and forms with supporting documentation are required.
 An update to prior medical documentation assessing the applicant’s current functional limitations and ongoing need for accommodations may be required if the nature of the applicant’s disability or disabilities is changeable.